 There’s so much to love about September.
 Any excuse to cozy up, wear plaid and throw back heated bevies is A-OK in my books.
-One thing I realized this summer is that I’m really not that into hiking – when it’s hot.
-I sweat like a pig and the bugs are all over me.
-Ugh!
+One thing I realized this summer is that I don’t truly love to hike in Banff National Park – when it’s hot.
+I sweat like a pig, the bugs are all over me and it can be too busy.
 But with fall’s cooler climes, I’m into it.
-Plus, September heralds the changing colour of the larches and I just found a killer larch hike near Banff.
+Plus, September heralds the changing colour of the larches and I just found a killer larch hike away from the crowds in Banff National Park.

-Let’s back up a little.
+If you want to hike in Banff National Park, you’re spoiled for choice.
+But let’s back up a little.
 For those of you unfamiliar with my neck of the woods, larch trees are a big deal.
 In much of Western Canada and certainly where I live in Alberta, we don’t have a lot red foliage.
 There’s precious few maple trees around, so we make the most of what we’ve got.
+If you’re going on an autumn hike (especially in Banff National Park), you’ll want to pick a trail that affords brilliant fall foliage.

 Larches are particularly intriguing because they’re both coniferous and deciduous.
 Meaning: They have cones and look like evergreens, but lose their needles in the autumn.
 Before they do, larches morph from emerald to lime green to a fantastic shade of yellow.
 One of the highlights of visiting Banff or Jasper National Park in autumn is seeing them ablaze – ideally from your feet not your seat.
 It’s way more gratifying to walk amongst the larches rather than drive through them.

 Most Calgary folks who are into larches head to Larch Valley near Lake Louise.
 That hike, while stunning, is super crowded.
-You need to be at the Lake Moraine parking lot by 8 a.m. in order to snag a spot.
-But there’s plenty of other hikes in Banff where you get equally amazing fall foliage – larches included.
+You need to be at the Lake Moraine parking lot by 6 a.m. (for real) in order to snag a spot.
+But there’s plenty of other Banff hikes where you get equally amazing fall foliage – larches included.

 Ever since I went snowshoeing at Sunshine Village, I knew I needed to hike there in the fall.
 I hike Sunshine Meadows every summer and it’s one of my faves (click here to read my post on why it’s so rad for families).
 But the winter snowshoeing guide (who doesn’t work for Sunshine Village) told me this was her favourite spot in all of Banff National Park to view the larches when they turn.
 When you get a tip like that from a local, you take it.

-So off we went last weekend – The Huz, Eve and a friend to Sunshine Meadows to view the larches.
+So off we went – The Huz, Eve and a friend to Sunshine Meadows to view the larches.
 Except… they weren’t out yet.
 To be fair, I didn’t expect them to be.
 But the weather changes so quickly in Banff, and it’s definitely fall in the air.
 By the time you read this post, you’ll only have a two week window in which to view the larches before they’ve lost their needles.
 This is something you need to schedule now if you want to catch them.
-Plus, Sunshine Village closes up their fall operations by September 23.

-Hiking at Sunshine Meadows begins with a gondola ride if you visit Friday to Mondays.
-That in itself is super fun.
-If you’re visiting Tuesday to Thursday, they have a shuttle bus that transports you through an alpine forest up to Sunshine Village.
+In summer, hiking at Sunshine Meadows (in Banff National Park) begins with a gondola ride.
+(It’s a different story in autumn, which I’ll get into below).
+That in itself is super fun, as you’ll be whisked overtop an alpine forest on your way up to Sunshine Village.
 After arriving at the Village, some people just stay there to wander around without hiking.
 That’s fine, you can totally do that as there’s a few restaurants open for lunch, an early dinner or patio beers.

 Pretty beautiful, huh!
 This is one of the best Instagram spots in Banff National Park.
 And you’re right on the Continental Divide!